-Gaming expo PAX Prime kicks off today in Seattle, and Alienware has chosen to mark the occasion by updating a sizeable proportion of its gaming PC range.
+Gaming expo PAX Prime kicked off on Friday in Seattle, and Alienware has chosen to mark the occasion by updating a sizeable proportion of its gaming PC range.

 The Dell-owned brand has cemented itself as the world’s premier purveyor of reasonably-priced pre-built gaming machines (let’s face it, many of us simply don’t have the time, confidence or inclination to construct our own rig) so a new batch is likely to have frame rate-obsessed graphics hounds drooling onto their overpriced mouse pads.